 Preparing for Online Divorce Mediation

-In many ways, getting ready for online divorce mediation will be the same as preparing for in-person mediation.
+In many ways, preparing for online divorce mediation will be the same as preparing for in-person mediation.
 You will want to gather all necessary documents and information and have it organized and ready on the date of your meeting.
 In addition to having copies for yourself, you will want to have your data ready to share or send electronically.
 You will also want to submit all requested information to the Mediator before the date of the mediation.

 Your Mediation Location